 3. Premiums can be offset against the company’s Corporation Tax bill

-A key tax benefit of RLPs is that the premiums paid by the limited company are usually treated as a legitimate business expense and are therefore tax deductible against the company’s corporation tax bill.
-Making the premiums deductible provides tax efficiency for the director’s company.
-Higher rate taxpayers can save over 50% compared to paying for life insurance from post-tax personal income.
+A key tax benefit of RLPs is that the premiums paid by the limited company are usually treated as a legitimate business expense.

 4. No benefit-in-kind issues for the director

-For the director themselves, there is no benefit-in-kind tax charge for having the RLP premiums paid by their company, unlike some other benefits.
 The company payments do not need to be declared on the director’s P11D tax return.
-This avoids additional personal tax liabilities.

 5. You can use multiples of salary + dividends